-This voltage needs amplification in order to be useful as an audio signal so a separate integrated circuit (semiconductor die), which is included in the PCB, amplifies the signal.
+This voltage needs amplification to be useful as an audio signal, so a separate integrated circuit (semiconductor die), included in the PCB, amplifies the signal.

 In an analog MEMS mic, the amplified signal would then be outputted from the MEMS mic and sent to where it needs to go.

-With a digital MEMS mic, however, there is an added process in which an ADC converts the analog signal (typically via PDM) before outputting the digital audio signal.
+However, with a digital MEMS mic, there is an added process in which an ADC converts the analog signal (typically via PDM) before outputting the digital audio signal.

-There are a few extra details to run through in order to better understand how MEMS microphones are designed to function.
-Let’s begin by looking at a simple cross-sectional diagram of a MEMS mic:
+There are a few extra details to run through to better understand how MEMS microphones are designed to function.
+Let's begin by looking at a simple cross-sectional diagram of a MEMS mic:

-The horizontal lines are there to represent the layering of material with the empty space representing the etching.
+The horizontal lines represent the layering of material, with the empty space representing the etching.

-As we see in the above cross-section, the stationary plate is perforated which allows sound to reach the diaphragm below.
-In this case, the polarizing ASIC chip is attached to the plate but this is not always the case.
+As we see in the above cross-section, the stationary plate is perforated, allowing sound to reach the diaphragm below.
+In this case, the polarizing ASIC chip is attached to the plate, but this is not always the case.

-The back chamber in this example is closed off which would mean that the MEMS mic is a pressure microphone (the diaphragm is only open to sound waves on one side) and so this particular oversimplified mic example would have an omnidirectional pattern.
+The back chamber in this example is closed off, which would mean that the MEMS mic is a pressure microphone (the diaphragm is only open to sound waves on one side).
+So this particular oversimplified mic example would have an omnidirectional pattern.

-The back chamber also acts as an acoustic resonator, helping to properly tune the mic.
+The back chamber also acts as an acoustic resonator, helping to tune the mic properly.